synapseinsights/tastespace-api/README.md

 (Optional) Add a test for the new endpoint integration.
 Simply duplicate any existing endpoint tests under `test/services`.
 Rename it to your endpoint and edit the code to add your endpoint name.

+## Building more views ("components") of the database

+Because we're using Svelte, rather than routing to end points, we actually just have a single-page application component that uses reactivity and logic to dynamically render stuff to the DOM.
+To keep things super simple, we're not using any kind of front-end router, but just managing application state with Svelte state management ("storage"), and persisting authorization status using cookies.
+Not necessarily the most optimal solution, but it's lightweight, **simple** and reliable.
+To create new components simple create new `.html` or `.svelte` files in the `client/` folder using the previous ones as an example. `App.svelte` is the main entrypoint component so new components should be imported _into_ it and then rendered with logic (e.g. see how `Logic.svelte` is handled).

 ## Managing the database

 Mlab has been migrated to Mongodb Atlas.
 The easiest way to interact with it is to: